harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

  -- These are flags that have received evaluation data.

  - Changed Last 24 Hours:
- -- Floats that have received new targeted rules or default rule changes recently.
+ -- Flags that have received new targeted rules or default rule changes recently.

  - Temporary:
  -- Any flag that is not marked as permanent.